Chaennee/Chaennee.github.io/README.md

           </button>
         </div>
         <div class="modal-body">
           We have received your submission.
-Thank you for sharing your insights for Paskuhan 2021!
+Thank you for sharing your insights for ILAND's SITE!
         </div>
         <div class="modal-footer">
           <button type="button" class="btn btn-secondary" data-dismiss="modal">Close</button>